Volunteer with Us!

 Dine & Doodle

 A good lunch and art therapy for women living in precarious conditions.
-Takes place every Tuesday from 12:30 to 2 pm.
+Takes place every Wednesday from 12:30 to 2 pm.
 A room for bringing a crockpot of food, teaching an art lesson, and a short inspirational reading.

 Good Hood Community Kitchen